liveview-native/liveview-client-swiftui/livebooks/markdown/swiftui-views.md

 ## AsyncImage

-`AsyncImage` is best for network images, or images served by the Phoenix server.
+`AsyncImage` is best for network images or images the Phoenix server serves.

 Here's an example of `AsyncImage` with a lorem picsum image from https://picsum.photos/400/600.